 Tatjana Kozlova-Johannes (b.
-1977) is an Estonian composer of Russian origin.
+1977) is an Estonian composer.
 In 1995, she decided to dedicate herself to music studies in Estonia, at Georg Ots Tallinn Music School.
 In 1999, she continued to study composition at the Estonian Academy of Music and Theatre, at first with Jaan Rääts and in her second year with Helena Tulve, obtaining a master’s degree under her guidance.
 Tatjana Kozlova-Johannes has supplemented herself in various masterclasses, including Bartók Festival (Szombathelys, Hungary), Workshop for Young Composers (Dundaga, Latvia), International Summer Course for New Music in Darmstadt, Germany.
 In 2003–2004 she studied composition with Fabio Nieder at the Conservatory G. Tartini of Trieste, Italy.